blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/To Learn in Physics.md

 	- Hans Ohanian, author of one of the most used Quantum textbooks, shown that you can derive the angular momentum and magnetic moment by looking at the energy and charge currents in the Dirac field, i.e. the quantum field surrounding the Dirac spinor, or the electron.
 	- Particle described by spinors have half integer Spin QNs. +/- 1/2.
 They are fermions.
 	- Bosons are described by vectors, not spinors.
 These rotations define how they interact with each other.

+2. Why can't magnetic field be described by applying relativity to electric field?
+(More: In my Zoho Notebooks)
+3. Poynting Vector - Light and Sound (More: in my journal)
+4. Basic Engineering Physics and Chemistry: Schrodinger's Equation derivation, Degrees of Freedom, [[Jablonski Diagrams]], Quantum Tunneling, etc.